-Calculating ERE leave entitlement for an employer
+Calculating leave entitlement for an employer

 Unions calculate the total ERE leave entitlement for the union members employed by an employer as at the 30th day before the specified date each year.
 The specified date is 1 March unless the employer and the union agree to another date.